s-akhtar-baig/agents/tools/mcp-tester/README.md

 Why would I use this?

-Llama stack and OpenAI use the anthropic MCP library to make calls to MCP tools in their backend.
-If an error occurs, they usually return a very filtered and usually unhelpful error to the client, making it hard to troubleshoot what went wrong.
-This simulates the tool calling behavior of the Responses API in both services, allowing you to get detailed error messages, and troubeshoot more narrowly.
+Llama Stack and OpenAI use the Anthropic MCP library to make calls to MCP tools in their backends.
+If an error occurs, they often return filtered and unhelpful errors to the client, making it hard to troubleshoot.
+This simulates the tool‑calling behavior of the Responses API in both services, allowing you to get detailed error messages and troubleshoot more narrowly.

 ## Features